 - .NET Core 2.0 Runtime

 Storage Explorer version 1.7.0 and earlier require .NET Core 2.0.
-If you have a newer version of .NET Core installed then you will need to patch Storage Explorer.
-If you're running Storage Explorer 1.8.0 or greater then you should be able to use up to .NET Core 2.2.
+If you have a newer version of .NET Core installed, you'll have to patch Storage Explorer.
+If you're running Storage Explorer 1.8.0 or later, you should be able to use up to .NET Core 2.2.
 Versions beyond 2.2 have not been verified to work at this time.

 Patching Storage Explorer for newer versions of .NET Core

 For Storage Explorer 1.7.0 or earlier, you might have to patch the version of .NET Core used by Storage Explorer: